 Apple Slaw makes a great salad for the fall months.
-It would be a perfect side dish to serve with a roast or work equally well for a game day event with pulled chicken or pork sandwiches.
+This twist on traditional coleslaw would be a perfect side dish to serve with a roast or work equally well for a game day event or your next picnic with pulled chicken or pork sandwiches.

 The addition of apples to the cabbage and green onions makes a nice contrast and change from a classic coleslaw.
-The light olive oil dressing is made with apple cider vinegar, dijon mustard and honey.
+The light olive oil dressing in this healthy apple slaw is made with apple cider vinegar, dijon mustard and honey.

 You can use your favorite apples to make this recipe.
 Granny Smith and Envy apples are pictured in the ingredients.
 Granny Smith apples have a sharp taste that works well in a salad.
 Envy apples are sweet and crunchy.
 Using one of each of these crisp apples creates another layer of contrast to the slaw.
 A couple other red apples you could try are Gala apples and Pink Lady Apples.

 If you would like to try another coleslaw recipe, you you also check out Tri Color Coleslaw and Asian Slaw.
-If you want to try another fall salad with apples, check out Apple Walnut Salad with Cheddar Croutons.
+They are both great slaw recipes that are easy to make.
+If you want to try another fall simple salad with apples, check out Apple Walnut Salad with Cheddar Croutons.

 - You can easily shred the cabbage with a sharp knife or in a food processor.
 Check out How to Shred Cabbage in a Food Processor to learn how.

-- If you prefer red onions, they would work well in this apple slaw recipe.
+- If you prefer red onion they would work well in this apple slaw recipe.

 - You could use green cabbage in the recipe if that is what you have on hand.
 You could also use a bag of coleslaw mix if you do not want to chop the cabbage.